BradyMarkov/MISA-Security-2013/README.md

 	Need Chatham-Kenb Link

---**--Priority Low
-Bugs:
+### Priority Low - Bugs: ###
-	Zoom on Map does not work on android
+- Zoom on Map does not work on android
-	Header is not fixed to the top of the page in everypage but scrolls away, this produces issues in some devices for navigation
+- Header is not fixed to the top of the page in everypage but scrolls away, this produces issues in some devices for navigation
-	Misa Security 2013 title doesnot fit on most devices can we shorten it Sometime th zoom on the floor plan takes over the whole viewpane makeing it imposssile to go back or hit menu as it disapears mapp links include the street address which places two markers a green marker and a red marker - confusing the user who thinks those are directions
+- Misa Security 2013 title doesnot fit on most devices can we shorten it
+- Sometime th zoom on the floor plan takes over the whole viewpane makeing it imposssile to go back or hit menu as it disapears
+- mapp links include the street address which places two markers a green marker and a red marker - confusing the user who thinks those are directions
-		(it google adding the actual steet address but finding the resturant if the street address is remove it fixes it Tokyo Sushi,  Chatham, ON N7M 1N9 - One Red marker Tokyo Sushi, 150 Richmond St, Chatham, ON N7M 1N9 -two markers green and red
+- - (it google adding the actual steet address but finding the resturant if the street address is remove it fixes it
+- - Tokyo Sushi,  Chatham, ON N7M 1N9 - One Red marker
+- - Tokyo Sushi, 150 Richmond St, Chatham, ON N7M 1N9 -two markers green and red

-Other
+### Other ###
-	~~Update phone number to new DID (226) 312-2065 done~~ ~~Update Email to MISA email address Misa2013@chatham-kent.ca done~~ changing the page effect to slide or something else - got comments/ feedback sayin it's awkward Missing recommended icon file - The bundle does not contain an app icon for iPhone / iPod Touch of exactly '120x120' pixels, in .png format.
+- ~~Update phone number to new DID (226) 312-2065 done~~
+- ~~Update Email to MISA email address Misa2013@chatham-kent.ca done~~
+- changing the page effect to slide or something else - got comments/ feedback sayin it's awkward
+- Missing recommended icon file - The bundle does not contain an app icon for iPhone / iPod Touch of exactly '120x120' pixels, in .png format.
-	Missing recommended icon file - The bundle does not contain an app icon for iPad of exactly '76x76' pixels, in .png format.
+- Missing recommended icon file - The bundle does not contain an app icon for iPad of exactly '76x76' pixels, in .png format.
-	Missing recommended icon file - The bundle does not contain an app icon for iPad of exactly '152x152' pixels, in .png format.
+- Missing recommended icon file - The bundle does not contain an app icon for iPad of exactly '152x152' pixels, in .png format.

-Cleanup
+### Cleanup ###
-		Remove all non needed Files and JS to make it faster...
+- Remove all non needed Files and JS to make it faster...

-Spell Check
+### Spell Check ###
-		Teri will Spellcheck website on Tuesday
+- Teri will Spellcheck website on Tuesday

-Need signoff on Tues/Wendnesday
+- Need signoff on Tues/Wendnesday

-App stores:
+### App Stores ###
-	Screen shots for app stores (i create a few that will work but since apple hasnot approved the app yet maybe we wan these perfect for apple (android and BB worked)
+- Screen shots for app stores (i create a few that will work but since apple hasnot approved the app yet maybe we wan these perfect for apple (android and BB worked)
-	1.)
+- 1.)
 Screenshots for 4-inch iPhone 5 and iPod touch (5th generation) Retina display must be 1136x640, 1136x600, 640x1136 or 640x1096 pixels, at least 72 DPI, in the RGB color space, and in the JPG or PNG format.
-	2.)
+- 2.)
 Screenshots for 3.5-inch iPhone and iPod touch Retina display must be 960x640, 960x600, 640x960 or 640x920 pixels, at least 72 DPI, in the RGB color space, and in the JPG or PNG format.
-	3.)	iPad Screenshots must be .jpeg, .jpg, .tif, .tiff, or .png file that is 1024x768, 1024x748, 768x1024, 768x1004, 2048x1536, 2048x1496, 1536x2048 or 1536x2008 pixels, at least 72 DPI, and in the RGB color space.
+- 3.)	iPad Screenshots must be .jpeg, .jpg, .tif, .tiff, or .png file that is 1024x768, 1024x748, 768x1024, 768x1004, 2048x1536, 2048x1496, 1536x2048 or 1536x2008 pixels, at least 72 DPI, and in the RGB color space.

-	Windows store?  cost extra $49 is it worth it?
+- Windows store?  cost extra $49 is it worth it?

 ### Cleanup ###